-Mottram is a Church of England Voluntary Aided school, therefore Religious Education must be taught in accordance with the Trust Deed and should reflect the rites, practices and beliefs of the Church of England.
+Mottram is a Church of England Voluntary Aided school; therefore, Religious Education must be taught in accordance with the Trust Deed and should reflect the rites, practices and beliefs of the Church of England.
 The governing body is responsible for the subject in the school.
 This is delegated to the Headteacher and the Religious Education co-ordinator on a daily basis.

-Following the Diocese of Guildford Guidelines for Religious Education, the majority of work in Religious Education will be based on the Christian faith with the introduction of one other major world religion - Judaism - at Key Stage 1 and then the study of Judaism, Buddhism and Islam at Key Stage 2.
+Following Understanding Christianity document and the Discovery RE scheme most of the work in Religious Education will be based on the Christian faith with the introduction of one other major world religion.

-At Mottram School, staff ensure coverage by block planning units of work for each term from the Guildford Diocesan Guidelines for R.E.
+At Mottram School, staff ensure coverage by block planning units of work for each term from the Understanding Christianity document and Discovery RE scheme, based on a two year rolling programme.